-Like many of you, I saw the sad tale last week of a philosophy teaching candidate who sent the following e-mail to a college that had extended her a job offer:
+Like many of you, I saw the sad tale last week of a Philosophy teaching candidate who sent the following email to a college which had extended her a job offer:

 As you know, I am very enthusiastic about the possibility of coming to Nazareth.
 Granting some of the following provisions would make my decision easier.